Fellows - Class of 2017

 Vice President of IT Business Management, Marshfield Clinic Health System, Inc.

-Jeri Koester assumed the role of vice president of IT business management at Marshfield Clinic Information Services (MCIS, Inc.) in October 2016.
-Prior to her current role, Jeri was the vice president of operations, the IT division and was instrumental in leading Marshfield Clinic's transition of their IT department into a for-profit subsidiary of the health system.
+Jeri Koester assumed the role of vice president of IT business management at Marshfield Clinic Information Services (MCIS Inc.) in October 2016.
+Prior to her current role, Koester was the vice president of operations, the IT division and was instrumental in leading Marshfield Clinic's transition of their IT department into a for-profit subsidiary of the health system.
 Her experience also includes senior project management for one of the nation’s largest window and door manufacturers completing a restructure of the manufacturing footprint.
-She also brings business startup experience from one of the leading software companies in the fenestration industry where she managed sales and sales projections, client accounts, project implementations and development teams.
-Jeri earned her Bachelor of Business Administration degree from the University of Wisconsin – Eau Claire and is a Certified Project Manager Professional from the Project Management Institute.
+She also brings business startup experience from one of the leading software companies in the fenestration industry where she managed sales and sales projections, client accounts, project implementations, and development teams.
+Koester earned her Bachelor of Business Administration degree from the University of Wisconsin – Eau Claire and is a certified project manager professional from the Project Management Institute.

 Martha Lauderdale, MPA

 Vice President of Anesthesiology, Diagnostic and Pharmacy Service Lines